sinhasagar507/nlu-data-preprocessing/README.md

 2. The effect can have positive or negative consequences for a conversation participant or reader,  depending upon the interaction patterns observed among these tasks.
 For eg., polite conversations can conjure positive ideas, whereas conversations interspersed with hate and negative trolling can lead to the development of misleading, and possibly, negative ideas.
-3. Hence, this project is an attempt at deciphering the latent patterns among the social patterns, which in turn would help us in a better estimation of the overall effect
+3. Hence, this project is an attempt at deciphering the latent patterns among the social patterns, which in turn would help us in a better estimation of the overall effect.

 ## Objective
 Analyse interactions between these tasks in a social media conversation, and aid in solving issues of social media collaboration and cancel culture